What can I learn from this page?

 Using factors in reporting makes analyzing the data more meaningful and actionable.

 Learn more about our standard factors below.

 Alignment and Involvement

-This factor is about employees feeling worthwhile, connected and appropriately involved in the organization's operations, with their abilities being well-matched to their role.
+This factor is about employees feeling worthwhile, connected, and appropriately involved in the organization's operations, with their abilities being well-matched to their roles.